The Human Failure

 5. Companies and politicians become accountable for all destruction to the planet and or loss of lives they create in their wake

-Planet Earth is not a infinite resource, nor is nature a commodity.
+Planet Earth is not an infinite resource, nor is nature a commodity.
 There should be consequences to that.
 You cannot cut a tree, without replanting 3 new ones.
 You cannot profit from a war and refuse to let the refugees live on your properties.
 You cannot be tested psychopath and become a CEO.
 If you work for justice departments, you cannot be forbidden, let alone threatened to not investigate large companies or people in power.
 Any individual cop, or journalist, must be allowed to retrace a big pollution, cutting down of a forest, murder of a social activist back to the corporations who are behind it, or allowing it to happen.
 Presidents of both corporations and governments are forbidden to lie.
 They are forbidden to pressure news media into protecting their interests.

 Actually it makes sense that, the higher your position, the higher you get punished when you consciously commit a crime.
-It’s weird that one stabbing by a drunk leads to longer imprisonment, than for politicians who took bribes allowing thousands of deaths through the opioid pharmacies.
+It’s weird that one stabbing by a drunk leads to longer imprisonment, then for politicians who took bribes allowing thousands of deaths through the opioid pharmacies.
 And they too should be held accountable.
 If your banking tricks make people lose their houses and commit suicide, then the bank must make up for it, fully.

 Notes to the super rich:

 Ask yourself: What would you be willing to die for?
-I bet it isn’t being murdered in a golden palace clinging to a bag of gold, or due to cancers because of dirty air your breathed thanks to your own or best buddies company.
+I bet it isn’t being murdered in a golden palace clinging to a bag of gold, or due to cancers because of the dirty air you breathe thanks to your own or best buddies company.
 I bet investing in a legacy, leaving your great grand children a flourishing planet, would be the much better deal.
 What a way to go, working for the best possible outcome for everyone.
 If being a business or entrepreneur really means taking risks, then you don’t take risks when you change laws to play it safe.
 You must learn to deal with laws that may make outdated or unethical practices obsolete.
 Accept that.
 Take your losses.
 For the whole of our planet, help create the Green Overhaul.
 There are millions in that to earn, and you’d be a hero for generations to come.
 I do believe you want these generations to be there don’t you?

 6. The media must daily update